Saudattt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 4 writes a script that creates an empty file called hello
+Task 5 writes a script that adds execute permission to the owner of the fille 'hello'